 As the primary author of the “Core Traits of a Reliable Schedule,” Dr. Gui endeavors to codify the essential elements of a reliable schedule into a comprehensive protocol.
 “Core Traits of a Reliable Schedule” contemplates CPM and GPM schedules and further highlights that a comprehensive, credible, well-constructed, and controlled (seen as the four corners of a reliable schedule) schedule captures the notion of a great schedule.
 This work is a must-read/must-have for any professional aspiring to great schedules.

 Knowledge Leader, Construction Claims

 Dr. Gui is a project management inventor (patents pending), most notably of the Graphical Path Method (GPM®), a new millennium alternative to the critical path method (CPM).
 He has written numerous papers and recently authored and published the Guide to the Forensic Scheduling Body of Knowledge.
 Dr. Gui has been admitted as an expert in construction management, project management, standard of care, contracting, cost/schedule analysis, and forensic scheduling in federal and state courts, before AAA and ICC panels, and administrative boards.

-Gui has a PhD and MS in Civil Engineering and Construction Management, both from the University of Michigan, Ann Arbor, and a BS in Civil Engineering from the National University of Engineering in Lima, Peru.
+Dr. Gui has a PhD and MS in civil engineering and construction management, both from the University of Michigan, Ann Arbor, and a BS in civil engineering from the National University of Engineering in Lima, Peru.

-Gui has served as Board Chairman and President of the Project Management Institute College of Scheduling (2007 - 2011).
-He is a current Member of AACE International, the Project Management Institute, the American Society of Civil Engineers, and the past president of the Pan-American Federation of Cost Engineering (FEPIAC).
-He is a registered professional engineer in five states, a certified project management professional (PMP), and a LEED accredited professional.
+Dr. Gui has served as Board Chairman and President of the Project Management Institute College of Scheduling (2007 - 2011).
+He is a current member of AACE International, the Project Management Institute, the American Society of Civil Engineers, and the past president of the Pan-American Federation of Cost Engineering.
+He is a registered professional engineer in five states, a certified project management professional, and a LEED accredited professional.